Who should I contact if I have questions?

 Which regions of Oregon are kits available for?

-Habitat kits are available for the Willamette Valley and the Klamath-Siskiyou region of SW Oregon.
+Habitat kits are available for the Portland metro region, Willamette Valley, and Klamath-Siskiyou region of SW Oregon.
 See map above.

 When will I be notified if my project has been selected to receive a kit(s)?